Michael112233/Michael112233.github.io/_pages/cv.md

 ======
 * Programming
   * C++/C
-  * Golang (Familiar with constructing blockchain system using Golang)
+  * Golang (Familiar with constructing blockchain system using Golang.)
   * Python (Familiar with the common AI package like PyTorch and TensorFlow.)
 * Language
   * Chinese: Mother Tongue